openshift/enhancements/enhancements/monitoring/monitoring-stack-operator.md

 MTOs often need to create alerts and dashboards which include metrics coming from platform components.
 A typical example is using CPU and memory resource metrics from kube-state-metrics.
 For ease of use, MTOs will be able to define allow-listed scrape on Platform Monitoring /federate endpoint to access relevant metrics.

 In the first iteration, this can be implemented by defining a ServiceMonitor against the `/federate` endpoint of the Platform Monitoring Prometheus.
-Improvement on this side will be revisited in the next enhancement (e.g ability to scrape those data directly from sources).
+Improvement on this side will be revisited in the next enhancement (e.g ability to scrape those data directly from sources which has other problems e.g mTLS certification).

 ### High Availability

-All components except Prometheus are stateless and can run with more than one replica.
+All components except Prometheus and Alertmanager are stateless and can run with more than one replica.
 In order to make Prometheus highly-available, a similar approach to the one in CMO will be used.
 The monitoring operator will provide a Thanos Querier for each `MonitoringStack` and a sidecar next to each Prometheus.

 A Thanos Ruler is not needed in this architecture since all recording rules and alerts will be evaluated locally in each Prometheus instance.

 ### Alert Routing

-For simplicity reasons, routing alerts that come from managed service monitoring stacks will be handled by a single Alertmanager.
+For simplicity reasons, routing alerts that come from managed service monitoring stacks will be handled by a single Alertmanager deployed in the MonitoringOperator namespace.

 We can take advantage of the recently added <code>[AlertmanagerConfig](https://github.com/prometheus-operator/prometheus-operator/blob/master/Documentation/api.md#alertmanagerconfig)</code> and allow MTO/MTSRE to create their own routing configuration in a centrally deployed Alertmanager instance.

 Finally, the MTSRE team could centrally configure receivers in one place for all managed services and service owners would simply use those receivers in their routing rules.
-It is worth noting that the last feature depends on [https://github.com/prometheus-operator/prometheus-operator/issues/4033](https://github.com/prometheus-operator/prometheus-operator/issues/4033).

-In addition to the built-in Alertmanager from MSO, users will have the option to route alerts to external Alertmanagers, such as the PM Alertmanager.

 #### Notable Alerting Routing Alternative